AI and Machine Learning use cases in Finance and Banking

 To maximize their profitability, banks rely heavily on capital optimization.

-Using a range of financial settings for back-testing helps to perceive unpredictable shifts in market behavior and other trends, leading to better decision-making.
+Using a range of financial settings for back-testing reveals unpredictable shifts in market behavior and other trends, leading to better decision-making.
 A similar approach is often applied to stress testing.

 Technological advancements can also help financial institutions by introducing a machine learning approach to minimize the trading impact on prices and liquidity, thereby predicting the market impact of specific trades (and the best timing for such trades).
 This can ultimately lead to the minimized impact of trading both into and out of large market positions.

-Front office activities such as credit scoring and insurance can be optimized to the extent where many financial decisions are based on wide-scale data analysis.
-For example, such data can help assess risks for selling and pricing insurance policies.
+Front office activities such as credit scoring can be optimized to the extent where many financial decisions are based on wide-scale data analysis.

-Lenders have long relied on credit scores data to make both private and corporate lending decisions.
+Lenders have long relied on credit score data to make both private and corporate lending decisions.
 AI-powered credit scoring tools are designed to speed up lending decisions while limiting incremental risk.

 Historically, most financial institutions based their credit ratings on the lender’s payment history.
-Increasingly, banks are looking towards additional data sources, including mobile phone activity, social media usage, to capture a more accurate assessment of creditworthiness and improve the profitability of loans.
+As financial institutions strive to enhance their creditworthiness evaluations and boost loan profitability, they are turning to a myriad of data sources, ranging from mobile phone usage patterns to social media activities.
+However, it’s worth noting that the types and availability of these data sources can significantly vary between countries due to different regulations and privacy norms.
 Leveraging such technologies allows for faster and cheaper credit scoring and ultimately makes quality loan assessments accessible to a larger number of people.

-In the past years, a number of customer-facing FinTech companies have emerged.
-Using an algorithmic approach, some of these companies apply data analysis to provide credit scores for individuals with ‘thin’ credit files, using alternative data sources to review loan applications rejected by lenders.
+In the past years, a number of customer-facing fintech companies have emerged.
+Using an algorithmic approach, some have applied data analysis to provide credit scores for individuals with ‘thin’ credit files, using alternative data sources to review loan applications rejected by lenders.

 Potential advantages:

-• AI allows large quantities of data to be analyzed very quickly
+• AI allows large quantities of customer data to be analyzed very quickly

 • Potential cost-reduction of assessing credit risks